cncf/tag-security/supply-chain-security/compromises/2020/solarwinds.md

 ## Type of compromise

-While the specific details of how initial access occurred, initially it is understood that multiple compromises may have occurred:
+While the specific details of how initial access occurred are unknown, it is understood that multiple compromises may have occurred:
 * Dev Tooling.
 According to article [2] the development tooling in use by Solarwinds developers may have been compromised.
 The backdoor appears to have